JenisaRose/To-Do-List/README.md

-# To-Do-List
+# TO-DO List in C

-A simple C-based To-Do List application using arrays, loops and basic menus.
+A simple menu-driven To-Do List system using arrays and loops.

+## Features
+- Add tasks
+- View tasks
+- Mark tasks as completed
+- Delete tasks

+## How to Compile
+gcc todo.c -o todo

+## How to Run
+./todo